-To comply with the requirements of the RIN Powerlink derived an indicative corporate overhead rate which enabled the unburdening (or exclusion) of the corporate overhead from the employee activity rate when applied to the Labour Time Charged to activities.
+To comply with the requirements of the RIN, where the corporate overhead expenditure cannot be directly attributed to an activity, Powerlink derived an indicative corporate overhead rate which enabled the unburdening (or exclusion) of the corporate overhead from the employee activity rate when applied to the Labour Time Charged to activities.
 To derive the indicative rate Powerlink:

 - 1. Identified the value of corporate overhead expenditure that was allocated to the labour activity charge in the RIN reporting year. - 2.
 This value was then divided by the total costs allocated to activities on a Labour Time Charged basis. - 3.
-The resulting percentage (the Burdened Percentage) represents an annual weighted average corporate overhead charged to activities on a Labour Time Charged basis.
+The resulting percentage (the Burdened Percentage) represents an average corporate overhead charged to activities on a Labour Time Charged basis.

-To unburden the corporate overheads the derived Burdened Percentage was applied to total expenditure via the Labour Time Charged method to each activity (both operational and capital).
+To unburden the corporate overheads the derived Burdened Percentage was applied to total expenditure via the Labour Time Charged method to each activity.